jhu-cs-uima-sp21/TeamE-OurProgress/README.md

-# Team-E
-# "Our Progress" production tracker app for the Blind Institutes of Maryland
+# Team-E: "Our Progress" production tracker app for the Blind Institutes of Maryland
-#
-# Usernames and passwords (Employee IDs)
-# Manager: 123456789
-#           987654321
-# Associate: 234567891
 # Background:
 The Blind Industries and Services of Maryland is a facility that hires mostly vision impaired, deaf people, and non-native English speakers.
 The app outputs production information to the user in real